The Roots of our Christian Faith

 Because the Biblical days of observance defined by the Old Testament Scriptures were outlawed, Rome began to replace them with their own holidays.
 In an attempt to “Christianize” hideous early-Roman pagan celebrations, the now-“Christian” Rome proceeded to transform them into holidays that celebrated Yeshua.
 (Watch Truth or Tradition for more details.)
 Such was the case with Christmas.
 December 25 was the winter solstice and was celebrated as the birth of the sun and the associated sun god, Nimrod and his son Tammuz.
 The evergreen tree was representative of Nimrod.
 It was a form of worship and veneration to the sun-god to take the evergreen tree into one’s home and place gifts to him at the base.
 The pagan tradition of putting gifts under the evergreen tree was seen as early as biblical times.
 (Deuteronomy 12:2)

-Wreaths came from the ancient Saturnalia celebration and was an ancient symbol of protection.
+Wreaths came from the ancient Saturnalia celebration and were an ancient symbol of protection.
 Mistletoe was sacred to the Norse goddess Frigga, the goddess of love.
 The Celts believed mistletoe had magical powers to ward off evil spirits.
 Odin, the god of drink and ecstasy, who traveled with dark helpers called Krampus, became Santa Claus and his elves.
 Just so you know I’m not making this up, they still celebrate the Krampus today in Austria, Germany, Hungary, Slovenia and the Czech Republic.
 It involves drunken men dressed as devils who chase people through the streets.
 Because of it’s pagan nature, Christmas used to be illegal in the United States until 1836.
 Christmas is not Yeshua’s birthday.
 Based on the Biblical narrative of Yeshua’s birth, biblical scholars calculate that He was born in the Fall around the time of the Biblical Feast of Sukkot.

 Easter also began as a pagan celebration – the spring fertility celebration of the goddess Ishtar, in which they sacrificed babies conceived the year before and dipped eggs in their blood.
 Ishtar in English is Easter.
 The rabbit, our Easter mascot, represents fertility and agility.
 It was the sacred animal of Ishtar.
 Easter was also the day they celebrated the resurrection of Tammuz, the son of Nimrod.
 (Maybe that’s why they decided to celebrate Jesus’ resurrection on that day.)
 Lent began as the 40 days of mourning for Tammuz (Ezekiel 8:14) because he was 40 years old when he was killed by a wild boar.

 These changes made by Rome to the Christian Church had a tremendous effect on the way we celebrate Yeshua in modern Christianity.
 None of our modern Christian celebrations today are Biblical.
 They are pagan celebrations, tweaked a little and slapped with a Christian title by Rome.
 Although they claim to celebrate Yeshua, they are certainly not part of our Biblical Hebraic heritage in Messiah.
+Never once did Yeshua and His disciples celebrate Christmas or Easter.

 Yahweh says to His people: “When the LORD your God cuts off before you the nations whom you go in to dispossess, and you dispossess them and dwell in their land, take care that you be not ensnared to follow them, after they have been destroyed before you, and that you do not inquire about their gods, saying, ‘How did these nations serve their gods?—that I also may do the same.’
 You shall not worship the LORD your God in that way, for every abominable thing that the LORD hates they have done for their gods, for they even burn their sons and their daughters in the fire to their gods.
 Everything that I command you, you shall be careful to do.
 You shall not add to it or take from it.”
 (Deuteronomy 12:29-32) Are we worshiping our God how the pagans worshiped their gods?